teejclark/Ubiquitous_Nonlinearity/README.md

-# Ubiquitous Nonlinearity
+# Ubiquitous nonlinearity

+This repository contains code and data needed to reproduce the article:

+T.J.
+Clark & Angela Luis
-Code used for the upcoming manuscript, "Nonlinearity is ubiquitous in animal population dynamics".
+**"Nonlinearity is ubiquitous in animal population dynamics"** accepted for Nature Ecology & Evolution